ID3-AndroidAppDev/.github/profile/README.md

   - (Work-in-progress / minimal scaffolding in the current public version)

 ### Student final projects
-- `civilian` — final projects from civilian teams
+- `civilian` — final projects from civilian teams developed using MIT App Inventor
-- `swat` — final projects from S.W.A.T teams
+- `swat` — final projects from S.W.A.T teams developed using Android Studio, Flutter, or Python

-### Organization utilities
-- `.github` — org-level GitHub settings (e.g., templates, workflows)

 ## Getting started